-Finding opportunity in the problem and the importance of analysis
+Finding opportunity in the problem and the importance of analysis.

 Nothing is rarely ever one size fits all.
 It’s frequently not even one size fits most.
 New ventures undoubtedly attract new audiences and repel established ones.
-So, it’s no surprise that as the organization was attempting to scale that the generic, locally targeted messages were missing the mark on a national stage.
+So, it’s no surprise that as the organization was attempting to scale, that the generic, locally targeted messages were missing the mark on a national stage.
 Today, messaging at all levels should speak to the recipient as an individual, even if it’s not an individualized campaign.

-The first activity that could help us answer this was reviewing current registrants.
-By examining who had already been compelled enough to say, “heck yeah, I’ll be there,” so we could establish preliminary trends.
-In this case, most registrants were mid-level managers and above, had the term “analytics” somehow in their title and neither geographic location nor industry type seemed to be a factor.
+The first activity that could help us answer some of these questions was reviewing the data from current registrants.
+By examining who had already been compelled enough to say, “heck yeah, I’ll be there,” we could identify and establish preliminary trends.
+In this case, most of the current registrants were mid-level managers and above, had the term “analytics” was a comment element within titles, and neither geographic location nor industry type seemed to be a factor.
 This was data that we could work with.

 - For a modest budget, the resulting LinkedIn ad campaign generated an astonishing 230% return on the ad spend.
 Moreover, the more than 20,000 impressions help to build brand awareness, bolstering reputation and increasing mindshare.

 - You have to know your audiences and what drives them.
 Remember, you likely have multiple audiences with diverse motivations.
-To understand your audience better, do research in your database and on platforms such as LinkedIn.
+To understand your audience better, do research within your database and on platforms such as LinkedIn.

 Back to Knowledge Hub